 - Describe the customer’s responsibility on AWS

-- Identify where to find AWS compliance information (AWS Documentation: AWS Compliance Programs, Compliance Resources)
+- Identifying where to find AWS compliance information (for example, AWS Artifact) (AWS Documentation: Viewing compliance information)

-- Recognize that compliance requirements vary among AWS services (AWS Documentation: Security and compliance)
+- Recognizing compliance requirements that vary among (AWS Documentation: AWS services Compliance)

 2.3 Identify AWS access management capabilities